lineality/Online_Voting_Using_One_Time_Pads/README.md

 #### Note: As an example method for a 'personalized ballot,' a randomized process of frame-shifting the ballot so that where exactly on the page each person's vote-choices appears is random, increasing the entropy of the unique ballot (e.g. so that the voting-office can increase confidence that the ballot they receive back from the voter is the one they set).

+#### Note: Public Ballot vs. Private Ballot vs. Hybrid
+1. Public 'open' ballots over a network and verifiable, maybe multi-factor verifiable.
+(Asymmetric signed by voting office, asymmetric signed by other trusted groups: ngo, university, sister cities, etc. The idea being that 'multi-factor' significantly increases the difficulty of attack; a public open-ledger ballot on a block-chain type system may also be either an alternative or another multi-factor.
+2.
+3.

+#### Note: Another type of hybrid approach is the physically hand out general or unique ballots at the ballot office to the voter in-person, in the same process where the voter registers to vote.

 Step 5: (Voter Receives the not-yet-completed ballot [over-a-network]) Voter Receives Ballot online.